SemBL06/Flast/content/extensions/drivers.md

 ---
 title: "Write a Driver"
-description: "Connect new hardware to FlanOS display, input, output, or communication capabilities."
+description: "Connect new hardware to FlanOS display, controls, input, output, or communication capabilities."
 order: 41
 sitemap:
   lastmod: "2026-07-30"